 Also adding a little oil in the flour helps to make this roti little moist.

-If you are beginner, you can even add some whole wheat flour to your dough.
+If you are a beginner, you can even add some whole wheat flour to your dough.

-Make sure to knead the dough very well before you stat to roll the roti.
+Make sure to knead the dough very well before you start to roll the roti.

 Always use warm water to knead the dough.

 Traditionally makki ki roti were made on chulha or tandoor which gave a very nice smoky flavour to the roti.
-The practise is prevalent in villages even today.
+The practice is prevalent in villages even today.